joemac875/poetexts/server/README.md

 `eb create`

 This creates an EB environment to house your application in and deploys the app (it will prompt you for a few things, but the default values should suffice).
+Now you can use

+`eb open`

+which will open your browser and take you to the service.

-**From now on**, if you make changes to the server, like adding tags, changing tags, adding poems, or changing poems, just use
+**From now on, if you make changes to the server, like adding tags, changing tags, adding poems, or changing poems, just use**

 `eb deploy`